uchicago-cs/cmsc22000/website/hw/hw6.rst

 and that you're welcome to look for the answer through external sources, as long as you cite your sources.

--  [20 points] Take the URL of the run you just produced, and paste it into Gradescope (under “Task 3: Supporting Different Environments”).
+-  Take the URL of the run you just produced, and paste it into Gradescope (under “Task 3: Supporting Different Environments”).

 Task 4: Tweaking the Matrix